Asociality: Autism

-People with autism may display profoundly asocial tendencies, due to differences in how autistic and allistic (non-autistic) people communicate.
+Autistic people may display profoundly asocial tendencies, due to differences in how autistic and allistic (non-autistic) people communicate.
 These different communication styles can cause mutual friction between the two neurotypes, known as the double empathy problem.
-Autistic people tend to express emotions differently and less intensely than allistic people, and often don't pick up on allistic social cues or linguistic pragmatics (including eye contact, facial expressions, tone of voice, body language, and implicatures) used to convey emotions and hints.
+Autistic people tend to express emotions differently and less intensely than allistic people, and often do not pick up on allistic social cues or linguistic pragmatics (including eye contact, facial expressions, tone of voice, body language, and implicatures) used to convey emotions and hints.

 Connecting with others is important to overall health.
 An increased difficulty in accurately reading social cues by others can affect this desire for people with autism.
 The risk of adverse social experiences is high for those with autism, and so they may prefer to be avoidant in social situations rather than experience anxiety over social performance.
 Social deficits in people with autism is directly correlated with the increased prevalence of social anxiety in this community.
-As they're in a steep minority, there is risk of not having access to likeminded peers in their community, which can lead them to withdrawal and social isolation.
+As they are in a steep minority, there is risk of not having access to like-minded peers in their community, which can lead them to withdrawal and social isolation.

 Mood disorders

 Depression

-Asociality can be observed in individuals with major depressive disorder or dysthymia, as individuals lose interest in everyday activities and hobbies they used to enjoy, this may include social activities, resulting in social withdrawal and withdrawal tendencies.
+Asociality can be observed in individuals with major depressive disorder or dysthymia, as individuals lose interest in everyday activities and hobbies they used to enjoy, and this may include social activities, resulting in social withdrawal and withdrawal tendencies.

-Social skills training can be adapted to the treatment of depression with a focus on assertiveness training.
+SST can be adapted to the treatment of depression with a focus on assertiveness training.
 Depressed patients often benefit from learning to set limits with others, to obtain satisfaction for their own needs, and to feel more self-confident in social interactions.
-Research suggests that patients who are depressed because they tend to withdraw from others can benefit from social skills training by learning to increase positive social interactions with others instead of withdrawing from social interactions.
+Research suggests that patients who are depressed because they tend to withdraw from others can benefit from SST by learning to increase positive social interactions with others instead of withdrawing from social interactions.

 Social anxiety disorder

 Asocial behavior is observed in people with social anxiety disorder (SAD), who experience perpetual and irrational fears of humiliating themselves in social situations.
 They often have panic attacks and severe anxiety as a result, which can occasionally lead to agoraphobia.
 The disorder is common in children and young adults, diagnosed on average between the ages of 8 and 15.
 If left untreated, people with SAD exhibit asocial behavior into adulthood, avoiding social interactions and career choices that require interpersonal skills.
-Social skills training can help people with social phobia or shyness to improve their communication and social skills so that they will be able to mingle with others or go to job interviews with greater ease and self-confidence.
+SST can help people with social phobia or shyness to improve their communication and social skills so that they will be able to mingle with others or go to job interviews with greater ease and self-confidence.